Perturbation theory for the $\Phi^4_3$ measure, revisited with Hopf algebras: Introduction

 \textit{Acknowledgements:} Both authors thank the Erwin Schr\"odinger International Institute for Mathematics and Physics (ESI) of the University of Vienna for its kind hospitality and financial support during the Masterclass and Workshop of the Graduate School on “Higher Structures Emerging from Renormalisation” (8 to 19 November 2021).
 NB was partly supported by the ANR project PERISTOCH, grant ANR--19--CE40--0023.
 TK additionally thanks the Institut Denis Poisson in Orléans for its generous financial support and the warm hospitality during his visit in June 2022.
+The article at hand has been completed while TK was employed at TU Berlin.
+Both authors thank the two anonymous referees whose comments helped improve the presentation in this article.